 Bonsai hobbyists growing bonsai trees under metal halide swear by them!

-Growing bonsai trees indoors may require frequent misting (twice a day or more); however, humidifiers are much better and easier.
+Growing bonsai trees indoors will enjoy some hunidity.
+However, misting does very little if anything to create humidity in a room.
+Humidifiers are much better and easier.
 They are often used by many indoor plant people.

-If you think a humidity tray will help, I disagree.
+If you think a humidity tray will help create humidity, I disagree.
 (Although I do recommend them for another reason.)
 Please see the section on the Bonsai Myths page to read about the

 Humidity Tray Myth